memopemo/LegendOfDipc/Raccoon-Game-Project/Assets/ImplementationTag.md

 Add to the top of the list for the most recent entry.

+## Date: May 3rd?? through May 6th

+- Added Money drops
+- Added Save and refill bins
+- Added Poison and Stun Clouds
+- Added Ability of Using Items
+- Added Food Items
+- Added using CSV files for parameters
+- Added turning off player rendering
+- Renamed "Damage Flash" to just "Flasher" for more usability across objects.
+- Removed "Common" Library and split into multiple classes.

 ## Date: April 29th - May 1, 24

 oh god uhh